MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/enterprise-graph-use-cases.md

 ms.author: stflanag
 ---

-# Enterprise graph use cases
+# Enterprise Graph use cases

 Enterprise Graph provides a powerful platform for knowledge applications in your business.

 ## Powering AI assistance
 A chat-based assistant can bring the power of the graph to every user in the business.
-For example, if you include HR and organizational data in your graph, you can enable users to ask questions like 'Who is John Murphy's manager', and receive knowledge answers from the graph.
+For example, if you include HR and organizational data in your graph, you can enable users to ask questions like "Who is John Murphy's manager," and receive knowledge answers from the graph.

 ## Enriching search
 The graph can be a powerful augmentation to existing search solutions, returning graph-based answers alongside traditional keyword search results.

-## Combining many sources of data into one source of truth
+## Combining many data sources into one source of truth
 The advanced conflation tools included with the Enterprise Graph enable you to take many individual sources of information and combine them into one graph based on one ontology.
 For example, the entity type for a person may be made up of data sources from HR, your customer relationship management system, your project management system, external social feeds, and many other sources of data, all combined into one consistent view.

 ## Reflecting the nuances of your specific business